4th Guards Tank Division: Divisional museum

 Naro-Fominsk hosts a Museum of Military Glory of the tank division.
 After restoration work in 2017, the exhibition halls were enlarged.
 The exhibition consists of over 3,000 exhibits, including military equipment and weapons.
 More than 10,000 people visit the museum annually, and over the years, the museum was visited by the military leadership as well as representatives of over 100 foreign delegations from Europe, The Americas, Asia, and Africa.
 Since 1987, a museum of the division was made part of Omsk's Boarding School No. 14.

 Equipment

 The 4th Tank Division's T-80U during a training exercise.

 The division's principal vehicles are the T-80U, T-80BV, and T-80BVM main battle tanks and the BMP-2 infantry fighting vehicle.
-It makes limited use of the BTR-80 and MT-LB armoured personnel carriers, as well as the 2S19 Msta-S self-propelled artillery system, BM-21 Grad, and BM-27 "Uragan" MLRS.
+It makes limited use of the BTR-80 and MT-LB armoured personnel carrier.
+The 275th Guards Self-Propelled Artillery Regiment attached to the 4th Guards Tank Division vehicles include 2S19 Msta-S and the 2S3 Akatsiya self-propelled artillery systems, 9K51M Tornado-G ,BM-21 Grad, and BM-27 "Uragan" MLRS.
+538th Guards Anti-Aircraft Missile Regiment which is attached to the 4th Guards Tank Division vehicles are 9S932-1 (based on MT-LBu) 2K22 Tunguska, 9K35 Strela-10 and the 9K330 Tor M1/M2.

+A 4th Tank Division’s BM-21 Grad during a training exercise.

-The division's two tank regiments are equipped with the T-80U and smaller numbers of the T-80UE-1.
+The division's two tank regiments are equipped with the T-80U and smaller numbers of the T-80UE-1 and T-80UK.
 The division's motor rifle regiment is equipped with a mix of T-80BVs and the upgraded T-80BVMs which it began to receive in company-sized batches in 2020.